FAQ: The BRIDGE Act

 No. The Dream Act did not pass when Congress voted on it in 2011, and it has not been reintroduced since then.
 The Dream Act would have permitted certain immigrants who grew up in the U.S. to obtain temporary legal status and eventually to apply for and obtain permanent legal status, then U.S. citizenship.
 To be eligible, they would have had to meet certain education-related requirements or have served in the U.S. military.

 The BRIDGE Act would not provide a pathway to U.S. citizenship.
-It would only allow people who are eligible for—or who already have—DACA to receive work authorization and provisional protected presence.
+It only would allow people who are eligible for—or who already have—DACA to receive work authorization and provisional protected presence for, at most, three years.

 Why is the BRIDGE bill being introduced?